CameronClay/zhex-bot/README.md

-# zerg-hex-bot
+# zhex-bot
-This is a discord bot for the arcade game Zerg Hex within SC2.
-It ranks players based on elo and stores rankings in a database.
+Discord bot for the arcade game within SC2.
+It ranks players based on Elo and stores rankings in a database.
 Players can queue for a game, set team preference, view players' stats and more.
-The bot is built on discord.py and uses Progres sql as the database.
+The bot is built on Discord.py and uses PostgreSQL as the database.

 ## Getting started
 ```